pi-top/pi-topOS-Recovery/README.md

 Partition 5 is main partition - partition 1 is mounted as /recovery in the filesystem table and `pt-recovery` handles updating the files.

 `dpkg-divert` is used as FAT is not handled well.
-Files being installed to `/recovery` must be owned by root!
  -->